These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 A. The volt

-T5B - Math for electronics; decibels, electrical units and the metric system
+T5B - Math for electronics: conversion of electrical units; decibels; the metric system

 T5B01 (C)